 In addition to the NJ-REG form, there may be other local and state forms and licenses required before transacting business.

-Corporations who have elected to be “S” corporations must file that designation within 75 days from the start of the corporation’s first fiscal year.
+Corporations that have elected to be “S” corporations must file that designation within 75 days from the start of the corporation's first fiscal year.
 This election is made on Form 2553 and must be filed with the New Jersey Division of Taxation.

 Proof of Registration